Cartel Capitalism and the Deep State

 An excerpt from my forthcoming book "The Coming World Nation"

-Engdahl explains how Aristotle had originally coined the term oligarchy “to describe rule by the wealthiest families, where voting power in the state was related to the size of a family’s fortune.”
+As Engdahl informs us, Aristotle had originally coined the term oligarchy “to describe rule by the wealthiest families, where voting power in the state was related to the size of a family’s fortune.”
 Applying this concept to America, he notes that “the real power in the spectacular rise of the American Century at the end of the 1890s did not rest democratically in the hands of the majority of citizens. … (Instead), power, together with control over the nation’s economy, was being ruthlessly centralized in the hands of the wealthy few, every bit as much as it had been in the days of Imperial Rome.”

-In his explication of the idea, he cites Father Javier Giraldo, who described how this type of shadow government functioned within the context of Columbian politics in the 1970s and 80s: “The Colombian state is contradictory.
+In his explication of the idea, he cites Father Javier Giraldo of Colombia, who described how this type of shadow government functioned within the context of Columbian politics in the 1970s and 80s: “The Colombian state is contradictory.
 It tries to fulfill two functions.
 On the one hand it’s a violent, discriminatory institution that must favor a small wealthy minority.
 Even basic necessities are denied to the great majority of its people.
 By its very nature, at its core, it is not democratic.
 On the other hand, in public discourse it presents itself as a state based on law, one that respects and implements justice, human rights norms, democratic laws.”

 Giraldo asks “how do government functionaries manage this contradiction?
 They maintain a duality: the parastate, a structure that is illegal and clandestine, increasingly takes over the dirty work, the repression.
 It doesn’t appear to be part of the state.
-For many years now Colombia’s government has been creating and maintaining these structures, (with) the legal, constitutional structure existing parallel to structures of a parastate and paramilitary” - i.e. a “Deep State”.
+For many years now Colombia’s government has been creating and maintaining these structures, (with) the legal, constitutional structure existing parallel to structures of a parastate and paramilitary” - i.e. a Deep State.

-Describing the relationship between the “Deep State” and the overt government of a nation, Peter Dale Scott references the idea of “deep politics”, which is “the constant, everyday interaction between the constitutionally elected government and subterranean forces of violence - forces of crime - that appear to be the enemies of that government.”
+Describing the relationship between the Deep State and the overt government of a nation, Peter Dale Scott references the idea of “deep politics”, which is “the constant, everyday interaction between the constitutionally elected government and subterranean forces of violence - forces of crime - that appear to be the enemies of that government.”

 Hey, Alexander -